obl-ong/bylaws/README.md

 3. Membership is defined by any person who has an approved registration for an `obl.ong` domain listed in the Organization's directory and meets the eligibility criteria set forth in the bylaws herein.
 5. The term of each membership shall be one (1) year commencing on the date when the member has an approved registration for an `obl.ong` domain listed in the Organization's directory.
 6. Memberships may be renewed within 30 days of the expiration date, or any time after the membership has expired, upon continued use of the domain registrar service, which is defined as any log-in to the service by the member, or appearance to any regular meeting of the organization.
+7. For the purposes of calculating some vote thresholds in the rest of the document, we define "Active Members" as members who have attended at least 50% of the last four meetings (or however many meetings have been had, whichever is lower).
-7. Any membership may be terminated permanently or reinstated by the Steering Committee at any time, unless two-thirds (2/3) of the Membership vote to reinstate or terminate the membership.
+8. Any membership may be terminated permanently or reinstated by the Steering Committee at any time, unless two-thirds (2/3) of Active Members vote to reinstate or terminate the membership.
 8. The organization shall provide members with written or electronic notice of upcoming membership expirations at least fourteen (14) days prior to the expiration date.

 ## ARTICLE IV: STEERING COMMITTEE & DUTIES